i-shinya/grimoire/README_en.md

 Grimoire is a desktop application for managing AI illustrations.

-Currently only the window version is available.
+Currently, only support Nodel AI prompt and, only the window version application is available.

 ## user guide